opendevstack/tailor/README.md

 to create and edit `*.env.enc` files, Tailor offers an `edit` command.

 `secrets edit foo.env.enc` opens a terminal editor, in which you can enter the params in plain, e.g. `PASSWORD=s3cr3t`.
 When saved, every aram value will be encrypted for all public keys in `--public-key-dir="public-keys|."`.
-To read a file with encrypted params (e.g. to edit the secrets or compare the status between desired and current state), you need your private key available at `--private-key="private.key"`.
+To read a file with encrypted params (e.g. to edit the secrets or compare the diff between desired and current state), you need your private key available at `--private-key="private.key"`.

 When a public key is added or removed, it is required to run `secrets re-encrypt`.
 This decrypts all params in `*.env.enc` files and writes them again using the provided public keys.